 Fees: First sessions are a one off fee of £60.00 pounds, for up to 60 minutes consultation for individuals, although couples are a one off fee of £80, and following individual appointments are £50.00 for 50 minute appointments.
-Couples counselling would be £60.00 for up to 60 minute appointment.
+Couples counselling would be £60.00 for up to 60 minute appointments, although I could arrange 90 minutes for £90.00 pounds.
 Home visit can be arranged at a cost of £90 pounds for upto 60 minutes, upto 90 minutes at a cost £120.
 All fees are payable in advance to confirm your appointments for the following week.
 If you are unable to keep your appointment half fees are payable once an appointment has been booked.
 Full fees are payable less than 24 hours notice.

 Reduced fees for students can be discussed at an initial consultation.

 An initial consultation would be at a cost of £60.00 pounds.
 Then For example 12 sessions of students counselling fees £400.00 Reduced fees (saving £200) Students fees £35.00 per session All fees paid in advance to secure reduced fees.You can break the payment down into two payments of £200.00 pounds.

 Payments in advance: Book 6 sessions of 1--1 individual counselling for £250.00 pounds.
 (Saving £50.00)